Richmond Slip and Fall Lawyer

 Lawyers use the term premises liability to refer to a property owner’s legal liability for injuries a visitor to the property sustains because of a property condition.
 We often use the phrase “slip and fall” to describe the types of legal matters that arise out of these injuries, but in fact, slipping and falling constitutes just one of a whole range of incidents that could harm a visitor to someone’s property.
-At Emroch & Kilduff, we believe in holding property owners to account for the damages these harms inflict on innocent victims and their families.
+The Richmond personal injury lawyers at Emroch & Kilduff, we believe in holding property owners to account for the damages these harms inflict on innocent victims and their families.

 If you or someone you love have slipped, tripped, fallen, or sustained an injury in any other type of incident on someone else’s property, contact the experienced premises liability team at Emroch & Kilduff today to learn how we may be able to help you recover the compensation you deserve.

 At Emroch & Kilduff, we believe negligent people and businesses should pay for the damages they cause others.
 That includes property owners who fail to keep visitors to their properties safe.